guipimenta/HitchhikerJS/README.md

 node server.js
 ```

-It will run a local server and load the baisc library.
+It will run a local server and load the basic library.

 ## Using Hitchhiker library